smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

    PRINT("hello") << PRINT(" world");
    ```

-2. The macros in Listings B, C, and D use `std::cout` as the default output stream, but
+2. The macros in Listings B, C, D, and E use `std::cout` as the default output stream,
-   in some programs, a different stream such as `std::cerr` might be better.
-Modify each
+   but in some programs, a different stream such as `std::cerr` might be better.
+Modify
-   of the programs linked in Listings B, C, and D to define a single symbol which stands
+   each of the programs linked in Listings B, C, D, E to define a single symbol which
-   for the default stream to use and then use the new symbol in the remainder of the
+   stands for the default stream to use and then use the new symbol in the remainder of
-   program.
-Assume the programmer edits the definition of the symbol to set the default
+   the program.
+Assume the programmer edits the definition of the symbol to set the
-   output stream.
-In all programs, do **not** alter the `main` function in any way.
+   default output stream.
+In all programs, do **not** alter the `main` function in any
+   way.

-   With all three programs changed as required, which of the three listings was "easier"
+   With all four programs changed as required, which of the three listings was "easier"
    to change (less effort to change and less error prone)?
 Why?

    **Note:** The length of this question notwithstanding, it is relatively simple to the